synshop/rtfm/docs/editors/Style/Equipment Articles.md

 If there are multiple programs that serve the same function, consider making subheadings.

 ### Function
+!!! question "Why would I need to use this equipment?
+What can it do?"

 This section should express to a reader what the machine does, and why someone would use it.

 #### Specifications
+!!! question "How big, how much?"

 List information about the sizes of material it can take under this heading.

 ### Cost and Consumables
+!!! question "Does this equipment consume any materials?"
+    Does the shop provide any materials?
+    What is a fair donation to the shop if it does?

-This section should describe any additional costs past a membership to use this machine.
+This section should describe any additional costs past a membership to use this machine, what is a fair donation if it uses shop provided consumables, and also what of the member's material will be consumed.
 It should articulate what materials are potentially consumed during usage.

 ### Usage
+!!! question "How do I use this?"

 This section should describe the specific usage of a machine and provide adequate instructions on how to use that machine.

 ### Maintenance
+!!! question "What should be regularly checked on this equipment?"

 This section should list maintenance tasks.
 This ideally should be summarized with a markdown table with the name description and frequency of the task.
 A detail set of instructions can be provided in subheadings.